timokroeger/winmsg-executor/README.md

 Each task is backed by a [message-only window][1].
 The executor thread runs the native [windows message loop][2] which dispatches wake messages to the tasks window procedure which polls the task future.

-As a thin layer around WinAPI calls the whole executor is implemented in less than 250 lines of code.
+As a thin wrapper for WinAPI calls the whole executor is implemented in around 300 lines of code.

 ## Features